 Partners in Flight estimates the global breeding population at 70,000 individuals and rates the species a 12 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Surfbird breeding habitat in Alaska is currently on largely protected public lands.
 The species’ dependence on rocky shorelines in the nonbreeding season, however, makes it especially vulnerable to marine oil spills and coastal disturbance.
 The impacts of climate change on habitats and food resources, particularly those resulting from rising sea levels, are also of concern for the conservation of Surfbirds.Back to top

-Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown and C. A. Friis.
-2012a.
+Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown, and C. A. Friis (2012).
 Population estimates of North American shorebirds, 2012.
-Wader Study Group Bulletin no. 119 (3):178–194.
+Wader Study Group Bulletin 119:178–194.

 Senner, Stanley E. and Brian J. McCaffery.
-1997.
+(1997).
 Surfbird (Calidris virgata), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Sibley, D. A. (2014).
-The Sibley guide to birds, second edition.
-Alfred A. Knopf, New York, USA.
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.